Palatalization (phonetics): Sound changes

 In some languages, allophonic palatalization developed into phonemic palatalization by phonemic split.
 In other languages, phonemes that were originally phonetically palatalized changed further: palatal secondary place of articulation developed into changes in manner of articulation or primary place of articulation.

 Phonetic palatalization of a consonant sometimes causes surrounding vowels to change by coarticulation or assimilation.
 In Russian, "soft" (palatalized) consonants are usually followed by vowels that are relatively more front (that is, closer to /[i]/ or /[y]/), and vowels following "hard" (unpalatalized) consonants are further back.
 See Russian phonology for more information.

 Examples

 Slavic languages

 In many Slavic languages, palatal or palatalized consonants are called soft, and others are called hard.
-Some of them, like Russian, have numerous pairs of palatalized and unpalatalized consonant phonemes.
+Some of them, like Russian, have numerous pairs of palatalized (soft) and unpalatalized (hard) consonant phonemes.

 Russian Cyrillic has pairs of vowel letters that mark whether the consonant preceding them is hard/soft: